 Honeybees Crash Commencement

-Roughly 5,000 unticketed guests swarmed onto Nickerson Field just 45 minutes before the scheduled start of BU’s 139th Commencement exercises, bringing with them the potential for minor havoc.
+Roughly 5,000 unticketed guests swarmed onto Nickerson Field just 45 minutes before the scheduled start of BU’s 139th Commencement exercises on May 20, bringing with them the potential for minor havoc.
 Honeybees, following their queen to a new home just after noon on a sunny spring day, alighted on a plastic chair in a guest section of the field, just behind the area designated for graduates of the College of Communication.

 Grounds crew, who spotted the growing ball of insects clinging to the underside of a plastic seat, knew just the man to call: Bill Murray.
 No, not the Bill Murray of Ghostbusters fame, but plumbing department manager Bill Murray, a backyard beekeeper and the advisor to BU’s Beekeepers Club.

 Murray, who also happens to be one of the managers of Commencement setup and takedown, was nearby and understood immediately what was going on.